gostalt/website/src/markdown/routing.md

 ### Route Group Prefixes

-The `Prefix` method can be chained onto a Collection to prefix each route in the collection with a given string.
+The `Prefix` method can be chained onto a Collection to prefix each route in the group with a given string.
 For example, to prefix all route URIs with "admin":

 ```go
 var Admin = route.Collection(